superguaricho/foxdot-mode/README.md

     Quarks.install("FoxDot")

 Recompile the SuperCollider class library.
 Test the audio.
-In the *SCLang:Workspace* buffer type:
+Type and interpret:

     { SinOsc.ar(440, 0, Line.kr(0.3, 0, 1, doneAction:2)) }.play

    You must hear a simple sound.
 If you don't hear it, something is wrong, there is a problem with SuperCollider configuration or your audio system.

-<b>(3)</b> Start FoxDot.
+<b>(2)</b> Start FoxDot.
 If you get sounds, start FoxDot in SuperCollider:

     FoxDot.start

 SuperCollider is now listening for messages from FoxDot.

-<b>(4)</b> Install Emacs FoxDot mode.
+<b>(3)</b> Install Emacs FoxDot mode.
 Clone the foxdot-mode project from git in some directory like "\~/.emacs.d" or any directory in "load-path" list.
 For example, from the command line, you can create a directory like "\~/.emacs.d/site-lisp/" (mkdir ~/.emacs.d/site-lisp), move to that directory (cd ~/.emacs.d/site-lisp), and clone the repository:

     $ git clone https://github.com/superguaricho/foxdot-mode